Circassians in Bulgaria: Diseases and starvation

 Their lives were not easy, as the inability of the Circassians to adapt to the new climate in the areas where they are inhabited led to serious diseases.
 Many families completely disappeared within a few years.
 Around 80,000 Circassians lived in settlements that came to be referred as "death camps" on the outskirts of Varna, where they were deprived of food and subjected to diseases.
 Reportedly, when Circassians asked for bread, Turkish soldiers would chase them down because the Turks were afraid of the diseases the Circassians might have contracted.
 Most Circassians died, and the Ottomans were unable to bury the vast number of bodies, so they enlisted the help of convicts.
 "We would rather move to Siberia than live in this Siberia... one can die, not live, on the indicated place," one Circassian in the region wrote to the zone's Governor-General.
 Some starving Circassians resorted to banditry.

 Both the Muslim and Christian population of Vidin volunteered to help the starving Circassian settlers by increasing grain production for them.
 The Ottoman authorities attempted to turn the Circassians into productive farmers by providing them with land to cultivate, with the expectation that the native inhabitants of the areas would look after them and "welcome them as brothers."
 This would create problems in Bulgaria, where some people were asked to assist in the construction of houses for the starving Circassians.
 Some Bulgarians have also been reported to have been driven out of their homes in favor of Circassians, though these claims are contradictory and dubious at best.

 Cooperation with the Ottoman authorities

 Circassian gangs and Turkish gangs were quick to form alliances, due to their common Islamic faith and shared grudge for Orthodox Slavs.
-The Circassians were active participants in the conflicts in the region, always siding with the Ottomans against the native Christian population in the Balkans.
-In 1876 Circassians aided with the Turks in crushing the April uprising, carrying out atrocities against the Christian population, causing sympathy for Bulgarians in Europe.
+The Circassians were active participants in the conflicts in the region, always siding with the Ottomans against the Christian population in the Balkans.
+In 1876 Circassians aided with the Turks in crushing the April uprising, causing sympathy for Bulgarians in Europe.
 During the 1877-78 Russo-Turkish War, the Circassians were used by the Turkish army as irregular cavalry units.
 In the summer of 1877, mainly Circassian irregular cavalry from the villages of Hasanoglu and Otmanlii participated on the Turkish side in the battle for Nova Zagora.
 The Circassians took an active part in the battles for Shipka, Lovech and Pleven.
-Circassians in the Ottoman army also raped and murdered Bulgarians during the 1877 Russo-Turkish war.